Tech-Cavern/.github/profile/README.md

 <h1 align="center">Hi, we're Tech Cavern</h1>
-<h3 align="center">We're mostly student and beginner programmers with a passion for IT</h3>
+<h3 align="center">We're mostly student and beginner programmers with a passion for IT and design</h3>

-- 🔭 Our team currently consists of just two people, **Josie and Lucy**
+- 🔭 Our team currently consists of just three people, **Lucy**, **Sayo**, and **Josie**

 - 🌱 We are currently learning a bunch of languages and tricks like **Python, Java, Webdev, TS, and more!**

+- 🌲 We're actively developing [Lynx's Cookbook](https://github.com/Tech-Cavern/LynxCookbook), a bot for Honkai Star Rail, and written stories within [Luniks' Worlddev](https://github.com/JosieOnGit/Luniks)

 - 📝 We made a roulette program for [Apex Legends](https://github.com/Tech-Cavern/ApexStratRoulette)

-- 📝 We work on more than just code, such as **Visual Arts, spoken languages and writing scripts, and more!**
+- 📝 We work on more than just code, such as **Visual Arts, spoken languages and writing scripts, Graphic Design and Media Production, and more!**

 - 💬 Ask us about **that Apex roulette!**

-- 🎵 We have a [Spotify playlist](https://open.spotify.com/playlist/60Iu1VWqZtSvnxXrVchHEl) that's nearing the maximum amount of tracks
+- 🎵 We have a [Spotify playlist](https://open.spotify.com/playlist/60Iu1VWqZtSvnxXrVchHEl) that hit the max amount of songs

 - 📫 You can reach us at **techcavern22@gmail.com**